The Dual PC Algorithm and the Role of Gaussianity for Structure Learning of Bayesian Networks: Conclusions

 \section{Conclusions}

-In this work we proposed a novel scheme for running the conditional independence tests within the PC algorithm framework.
-Our algorithm conducts the tests simultaneously starting from zero and full-order conditioning sets and progressively moving to central-order sets from both directions.
-We harness the properties of the precision matrix to efficiently compute partial correlation coefficients for the dual conditioning sets.
-This new approach allows for a faster run time of the algorithm than the classic PC, since it can perform a larger number of conditional independence tests at a lower computational cost, and it also requires overall fewer tests.
-Importantly, this new approach allows us to efficiently test larger conditioning sets which would otherwise most likely be excluded by the classic version of the PC algorithm.
+This work proposed a novel scheme for running conditional independence tests within the PC algorithm framework.
+Our algorithm conducts the tests starting \review{both} from zero and full-order conditioning sets and progressively moving to central-order ones from both directions.
+We harness properties of the precision matrix to compute partial correlations for the dual conditioning sets efficiently.
+The procedure can perform a larger number of conditional independence tests at a lower computational cost, and it also requires fewer tests altogether so that it enjoys a faster run time than the classic PC algorithm.
+Importantly, this new approach allows us to efficiently test larger conditioning sets, which the classic version of the PC algorithm would otherwise most likely exclude.

-According to our simulations, the dual PC algorithm achieves a better performance in terms of both SHD, TPs and FPs than the classic implementation of the PC algorithm.
+According to our simulations, the dual PC algorithm achieves a better performance than the classic implementation of the PC algorithm in terms of both SHD, and the ROC like curves displaying TPs and FPs .
 The advantage persists whether we compare CPDAGs, pattern graphs or skeletons.
 The run time of our algorithm appears to be much lower on average than the classic implementation of the PC algorithm.
-This allows the dual PC to efficiently estimate large graphs in high-dimensional settings.
+Accordingly, the dual PC can efficiently estimate large graphs in high-dimensional settings.

-Bayesian networks have been extensively applied to modeling causal relationships between variables \citep{vstruc}, since they provide a natural representation for causally induced conditional independencies.
-Because of this important application, constraint-based structure learning algorithms such as PC have been used to learn causal diagrams and effects from observational data \citep{pc, ida}.
-From this point of view, fast and accurate constraint-based methods are an important direct tool for exploratory causal analyses in high-dimensional settings.
+Bayesian networks provide a natural representation for causally induced conditional independencies and find extensive use for modelling causal relationships between variables \citep{vstruc}.
+Unsurprisingly, constraint-based structure learning algorithms such as PC are popular tools for learning causal diagrams and effects from observational data \citep{pc, ida}.
+Improving their speed and accuracy will benefit and extend the possibilities for exploratory causal analyses in high-dimensional settings.